opendocsg/slw-judgments-backfill/2014_SGHC_132/report.md

 _Civil Procedure_ – _Summary Judgment_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 108 of 2014 and Summons No 4987 of 2014 was dismissed by the Court of Appeal on 25 November 2014.
-See [2014] SGCA 63.]
+See <span class="citation">[2014] SGCA 63</span>.]

 9 July 2014